UCDglobalchange/gdstem/index.md

 ### Global-change applications

-GDSTEM is being developed to investigate terrestrial ecosystem responses to interacting environmental drivers, including **climate variability and change, atmospheric CO₂, nitrogen deposition, ozone damage, and land-use change**.
+GDSTEM is being developed to investigate terrestrial ecosystem responses to interacting environmental drivers, including **climate variability and change, atmospheric CO₂, nitrogen deposition, tropospheric ozone, and land-use change**.
 GDSTEM simulations also contribute to international assessments of the terrestrial carbon cycle, including the **Global Carbon Budget**.

 ---